 Household goods and personal effects importing to NZ

 If you are bringing or sending household goods and personal effects by air or sea into New Zealand, your items may be inspected at the border to identify any risk goods.
-You'll need to declare the contents of your household goods (or personal effects) to MPI, and provide documentation.
+You'll need to declare the contents of your household goods (or personal effects) to the Ministry for Primary Industries (MPI), and provide documentation.
 Find out what you should do to avoid border clearance problems.

 Relocating or returning to New Zealand